12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 Faust admits that a biological parent can be abusive (p.
 52, Kindle), yet throughout the rest of the book she offers not one single anecdote in which the abuser is a married biological parent.
 Instead, the “bad actors” in her stories are always single parents, stepparents, or romantic partners.
 The effect is subtle but powerful: it makes her thesis feel self-evident, because the reader never sees the category of “married biological parent” associated with real harm.

 But that’s not realistic.
 A wedding ring doesn’t instantly transform people into emotionally healthy, safe, protective adults.
-Even the pro-Christian research organization IFS reports that about 1 in 4 highly religious couples have experienced serious abuse in their current relationship.
+Even the pro-Christian research organization IFS reports that about 1 in 4 highly religious couples have experienced physical, sexual, or financial abuse in their current relationship.
 And as someone who has worked in Christian divorce recovery since 1998, I can tell you: some of the most abusive people in the world look “godly” in public and terrifying behind closed doors.

 Faust engages in double-speak: she says the majority of stepparents and romantic partners are not abusive or neglectful (p.
 54), yet in the following pages she tells horror stories—an “evil stepmother,” then the claim that stepparents secretly hate their stepchildren (p.
 55).
 Later she uses a murder study to reinforce the impression that step-parents are universally risky.
 The argument isn’t simply “some family structures are statistically higher risk.”
 It becomes a moral narrative: married biological parents are the safest, and everyone else is suspect.